“I often feel tense and nervous around people. Because I’m soo uptight, it’s hard for me to enjoy socializing. How can I loosen up?”

 Making mistakes is part of life.
 You learn from them, adapt, and do better next time.
 It’s how we grow.
 Make a decision to forgive yourself.
 If you don’t, it can be hard to forgive others.
 If we can let go of our need for perfection we will be able to loosen up mentally and be less nervous around others.

 If you let people’s annoying habits make you uptight, they are in control of your emotions, not you.

 Ask yourself if what’s bothering you right now, will it bug you tomorrow?
 If not, then who cares?
 Let’s say that a friend is always late.
 Can you make them faster or more on time?
 See if you can reframe the wait.
 Rather than focusing on how your friend is late, can you enjoy it as a well-needed break?

 Absorb what happens, adjust your plan or make peace with it.
 If you carry other people’s annoyances with you, you’ll wear yourself out and everyone around you.

 Sometimes we get caught up in best-case-scenarios or worst-case-scenarios.
 Those are extreme outcomes and thinking about it that way can stress us out.
 Generally, life is much more moderate – there’s some good, some bad.

 For example, you’re going to a party.
 You might worry that you’ll make a fool out of yourself and people laugh at you.
 Ask yourself what a more realistic outcome could be.
-Perhaps it’s having some awkward interactions, but overall a good time.
+Perhaps it’s having some socially awkward interactions, but overall a good time.

 That can help you see that your brain tends to paint the worse-case scenarios, not the most realistic scenarios.